F-Stack/f-stack/tools/README.md

        ./sbin/route -p 0 flush

-    FreeBSD uses `netstat -rnW ` to list the route table which we havn't ported, you can execute the following command instead, `-d` means debug mode, `-v` means verbose.
+    FreeBSD uses `netstat -rnW ` to list the route table which we have ported, you also can execute the following command instead, `-d` means debug mode, `-v` means verbose.
        ./sbin/route -p 0 -d -v flush
 ```